JeffersonLab/iguana/doc/dependency_resolution.md

 Take a look at each dependency's installation prefix to see which of these options are available.

-One way of using these dependencies is with environment variables
+One way of using these dependencies is with environment variables:
 ```bash
 export PKG_CONFIG_PATH=$prefix/lib/pkgconfig
 export CMAKE_PREFIX_PATH=$prefix